Amtrak work to close tracks at Penn Station all summer

 He said Amtrak will collaborate with the LIRR and NJ Transit “to plan this work in order to minimize disruptions and inconvenience for our customers who rely on us for service.”

-At the same time that Prendergast devises a long-term plan for Penn, which is used by more than 600,000 customers each day, Amtrak is addressing more immediate infrastructure issues.
+At the same time that Prendergast devises a long-term plan for Penn, Amtrak is addressing more immediate infrastructure issues.

-The source said the aim is to perform “multiple years’ worth of work over the summer season.”

-Penn has been plagued by calamitous rush-hour service disruptions in recent weeks caused by mismatched pieces of rail, collapsing wooden rail ties, dangling overhead electrical wires and faulty switches.
-The problems have disproportionately impacted LIRR passengers, who account for about half of all riders into and out of Penn each day.
+Penn has been plagued by rush-hour service disruptions in recent weeks caused by mismatched pieces of rail, collapsing wooden rail ties, dangling overhead electrical wires and faulty switches.
+The problems have disproportionately impacted LIRR passengers.

 Just Thursday morning, with little notice, LIRR announced that customers should expect delays and cancellations during the morning rush “due to Amtrak track maintenance.”
 About an hour later, however, the LIRR reported good service on all branches.